2 Course Information

 Hicks (Markowitz)

-Guest presentation.
 Design principles, sampling designs, logistics and estimation.
-(Ray Webster)

 Guest presentation.
 Case study for implementing survey design (Zack Oyafuso).